 Although the dangers of fire are not as great as they once were due to the largely concrete architecture and well-developed fire safety of modern Japan, the annual fire festival on Mt Atago is still a big deal.
 It’s held overnight on the night of July 31st every year, with pilgrims ascending in the hours of darkness (the way is lit with hanging paper lanterns, and participants in the procession bear flaming torches from the village to the shrine on the summit); while I’ve never seen this for myself, I’m sure it would be a most interesting time to do this hike!

 Aside from the fire festival, the mountain doesn’t see great numbers of visitors.
 While Mt Hiei has two cable cars and a road by which people can go up, visitors to Mt Atago must walk to the top; and while Hieizan has a UNESCO World Heritage listed temple complex on the summit, Mt Atago’s summit shrine (despite its local cultural importance) is a very humble affair.
 This means that you can enjoy a peaceful hike without it being ruined by a huge swathe of concrete parking and vending machines at the top!
 And the shrine itself really is beautiful, with carved wooden panels around the tops of the walls depicting various animals both real and mythical – on the day I visited, the only other person I saw up there was a priest sitting in the courtyard and working on a carving.
-One thing to be said for Hiei’s massive car park is that it does at least give you a nice wide view of the city below – the views from Mt Atago are mostly blocked by the trees, but you do catch a few nice views here and there.
+One thing to be said for Hiei’s massive car park is that it does at least give you a nice wide view of the city below – the views from Mt Atago are mostly blocked by the trees, but you do catch a few nice views here and there (these pics were taken on my crappy old flip-phone, so apologies for the poor quality):

 Speaking of which, Mt Atago can also be climbed as a side quest while hiking from Takao to Kiyotaki or when doing the Kyoto Isshu Trail’s Kitayama Nishibu course.
 When I climbed it, however, I hadn’t yet been in Kyoto for long and wasn’t aware of either the Isshu Trail or Takao, and so I tackled Mt Atago by starting and finishing from Arashiyama without having any idea of how to get from Arashiyama to the mountain.
 I just took the train to JR Saga-Arashiyama station, got a bearing on where the mountain was, and walked towards it.
 While this did work, it wasn’t the most interesting approach, being mostly along roads.
 I also ended up having to go up and over a hill which the road tunnelled through, with no idea if there was a sensible route on the other side.
 As it turned out, on the other side was the village of Kiyotaki and the start of the main Mt Atago hiking trail.
 Again, while this did work, it isn’t remotely the best way to reach Kiyotaki.